Heba-Atef99/Hospital_Management_System/README.md

 # Ain Shams Hospital

-Our project is a hospital site that can be used by all segments of society.
+*Our project is a hospital site that can be used by all segments of society.
-We are use Asp.net core Mvc of c# language
+*We are use Asp.net core Mvc of c# language for back.
+*And HTML and CSS for front and JavaScript.
+*SQL for Database.